Azure/AppService/CONTRIBUTING.md

 ## Publishing

-1. After you have proofread your post, you can publish to the GitHub Pages site using the following commands:
+1. After you have proofread your post, submit a pull request

-    ```bash
-    git add -A
-    git commit -m "your commit message"
-    git push
-    ```

- It takes about 60 seconds for posts to go live
+1. Tag `@jasonfreeberg` in your pull request

 **Contact Jason if you have any questions.**